routegy/routegy-docs/app/docs/how-to/receive-slack-notifications.md

 # Receive Slack Notifications

-This document describes how to make use of the [Slack Webhook Touch Handler Type](/reference/touch-handler-types/slack-webhook/) to receive slack message notifications.
+This document describes how to make use of the [Slack Webhook Action Type](/reference/action-types/slack-webhook/) to receive slack message notifications.

-Slack touch handlers are used with a wide variety of [touchpoints](/reference/touchpoints/).
+Slack actions are used with a wide variety of [microapps](/reference/microapps/).
 These can require near immediate attention, a slower asynchronous approach, or even provide an easy-to-browse archive of all interactions.

-### Creating the Touch Handler
+### Creating the Action

-Follow the steps below to create a [touch handler](/reference/touch-handlers/) for sending Slack notifications.
+Follow the steps below to create a [action](/reference/actions/) for sending Slack notifications.

 #### Step 1